Live Music In Missoula, Montana

 Missoula moves to its own rhythm, inspired by the hum of the wilderness and the never-ending current of creativity (and three rivers) flowing through the city itself.
 The musicians who call Missoula home range from garage revival rock stars to classical masters, and this vibrant mountain town attracts headliners from all around the world to play in our renowned venues.
 Missoula's music is more than sound—it is a community of innovators, of fearless leaders, and of friends.

-Great tunes and unforgettable experiences met in Missoula with the inaugural Zootown Festival this past July.
-The festival was a rousing success and brought a weekend full of music to our corner of Montana.
-Zootown Festival is returning in 2026 on June 19-20 with a highly anticipated lineup featuring the musical stylings of The Lumineers, The Chicks, Rainbow Kitten Surprise, Tedeschi Trucks Band and more.
-Missoula’s newest summertime tradition is one we’re looking forward to celebrating for many years to come.
+Great tunes and unforgettable experiences met in Missoula at the second annual Zootown Festival this past June.
+Building on the excitement of its inaugural year, the festival was another rousing success and brought a weekend full of music to our corner of Montana.
+Zootown Festival is returning for its third summer in 2027 on June 18-19, with a highly anticipated lineup featuring some of the biggest performers in the country.

-While the new festival made its debut in Missoula last summer, it’s just one of many ways to enjoy live music here—concerts and performances fill the calendar all season long.
+While the Zootown festival has quickly become a fun summer tradition in Missoula, it’s just one of many.
 From shows along the iconic Blackfoot River at Kettlehouse Amphitheater to more intimate indoor experiences at the Wilma, there is a show for everyone here.

 There’s Never a Bad Seat In the House